maddog986/autodocblocker/README.md

 ## Known Issues

-- Extension is coded in Javascript (out of the normal).
+- Extension is coded in Javascript (out of the normal, I didnt have time to figure out Typescript just yet).
-- Only tested with Javascript and PHP.
+- Only tested with Javascript and PHP classes, functions and vars.
 Need to make more regex rules for other langauges.
 - Doesnt support every type of argument or variable type.

 ## Future development

 This was developed because i wanted something with more custimzation than the other docblocker extensions.
 I would love to add autocomplete supported DocBlick tags and better code detection handling but that is out of my scope of programming.

+### Long term Todo:

+- Convert the extension from JavasSript to Typescript.

 ## Release Notes